Lingyao1219/parking/README.md

 4. Execute modeling notebooks to train and evaluate the classifiers
 5. Perform regression analysis using the R script and Python analysis scripts
 6. Analyze results using the provided notebooks in the results folder

+## Data Availability

+The original data used in this study comes from:
+1. **Google Maps Reviews**:
+   - Source: "Google local review data" published by researchers from UCSD [1, 2]
+   - Available for download from the UCSD website (link to be provided)

+Please note that use of this data must comply with the original data providers' terms of service and any applicable licensing agreements.

+References:
+[1] Li, J., Shang, J., McAuley, J.: Uctopic: Unsupervised contrastive learning for phrase representations and topic mining.
+Annual Meeting of the Association for Computational Linguistics (ACL), 2022.
+[2] Yan, A., He, Z., Li, J., Zhang, T., McAuley, J.: Personalized showcases: Generating multimodal explanations for recommendations.
+The 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), 2023.